vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD04_DEMO.md

 14. To save the changes, press Ctrl+S.
 15. In **Solution Explorer**, right-click the root solution node, and then click **Properties**.
 16. In the **Solution &#39;AsynchronousActions&#39; Property Pages** dialog box, select the **Multiple startup projects** option.
-17. In the projects list, click the **Action** cell of every project, and select **Start**.
+17. In the projects list, click the **Action** cell of every project, and then select **Start**.
 18. Click the **DataServices** project line, and then click the up arrow button to start the project before the  **AsynchronousActions.Web** project.
 19. Click **OK**.
-20. To start both the projects without debugging, press Ctrl+F5 .
+20. To start both the projects without debugging, press Ctrl+F5.
 21. In the browser, notice the XML containing the list of countries.
 22. Close the browser.